daocha/money-transfer-demo/README.md

 ## Test Procedure:

-When starting up server, it initializes database with default 2 users(id: 1,2) & 2 accounts(id: 1,2) records.
+When starting up server, it initializes database with default 2 users(id: 1,2) and 2 accounts(id: 1,2).

-The init account doesn't have balance.
+The init accounts don't have balance.

 Suggested steps for testing: